-Burden of proof: Important note for licensees
+Burden of proof: Licensees

 A licensee will need to prove in court that a person was the responsible adult in relation to a minor.

 Responsible adult not to leave minor unaccompanied on licensed premises

 A responsible adult must not leave a minor unaccompanied on licensed premises without first informing the licensee or an employee or agent of the licensee.